slgora/Extract_infraspecifics_WFO_GRIN/README.md

 - Install in R: install.packages(c("httr","jsonlite","stringr","dplyr","tidyr","readr","writexl","tibble"))

 Configuration (quick)
-- Edit species_list inside scripts/compile_reverify_infraspecifics_full_with_write.R to set target species.
+- Edit species_list in main pipeline to set target species.
 - Adjust query_delay and outlink_delay in the script to be polite to APIs.

 Output